Before you begin

 Create a NetBoot or NetRestore image using a startup disk

 - If you're creating a new image you can use System Image Utility to restrict which models of computers are allowed to start from a specific image.
-Refer to the Advanced Administration Guide for OS X Server for more information about configuring the Filter Computer Models workflow action.
+Refer to the System Image Utility Help for more information about configuring the Filter Computer Models workflow action.

 - If you've already created an image, you can use Server app to restrict which models of Mac computers are allowed to start up from a specific image.
 When viewing the list of images in Server app, select an image, then press the Edit button to configure filtering options.